gustagcosta/the-simple-architecture/README.md

 create payment
   - save payment in database
+  - approve or reprove
-  - put on confirmation queue
+  - put on confirmation or cancellation queue

 create a cancellation
   - put on cancellation queue